-on August 30, 2013, even though the season four finale had an audience of 3.4 million total viewers, which was a season high, and an all-time high for a Glades season finale.
-Fans are... upset
+The show aired for four seasons (2010–13) on A&E before getting canceled, even though the Season 4 finale had an audience of 3.4 million total viewers, which was a season high, and an all-time high for a Glades season finale.
+Fans were... upset, especially since the show ended on a Cliffhanger.

 - Always Murder: Well, he is a homicide cop, after all...